Another Word For MANY

 properly

-Verb : in a proper manner, appropriately, suitably; correctly, justifiably
+Verb : In a proper manner, appropriately, suitably; correctly, justifiably

 Verb : (obsolete) individually; in one's own manner.